July 1 2008

 In over thirty years of university teaching, I have tried to understand the learning process better in order to help students succeed in their college experience.
 As I have told all my classes, I was trained to be an Anthropologist, not a teacher.
 Much of what I have learned about teaching has come from students themselves, who have helped me develop my own teaching skills.
 I also received a fellowship to study educational pedagogy, so I could make my teaching more effective with a wider range of students.
 I hope the following materials help you as you seek to learn more effectively.

 Critical thinking and problem solving skills are major emphases in learning.
-One of the most common schemes to assess the degree of development in a person's thinking process is Bloom's Taxonomy http://faculty.washington.edu/krumme/guides/bloom.html, and http://www.coun.uvic.ca/learn/program/hndouts/bloom.html).
+One of the most common schemes to assess the degree of development in a person's thinking process is Bloom's Taxonomy.
+See Vanderbuilt University, Bloom's Revised Taxonomy, Iowa State University, Bloom's Revised Taxonomy for Teachers (YouTube).
+We can this model to assess what levels of thinking we are currently using to understand information and events in life, and to develop more in-depth understanding to help resolve the issues that we face individually and as a society.

 Although there is some progression in learning abilities across these levels, they are certainly not mutually exclusive or absolutely ordered.
 (For example, we all know of cases where someone may do an excellent job of analysis, but in the absence of grounded knowledge!)
 People are not totally one level or another, of course.
 We all reflect all of these levels in different life circumstances.
-But how much have we developed our learning abilities influences not only how we do in university education but in many life situations.
+But how much have we developed our learning abilities is critical not only in our education but all of our life situations.

 The value of a college education is not knowledge in itself, but rather developing your abilities on how to learn a wide variety of things.
 In anthropology, math, history, biology, and other subjects, you are asked to broaden alli> of your learning abilities.
 In the larger context, we are seeking to develop our abilities to learn, for then we can learn anything we wish or need to understand.
 Development of your abilities to learn is what makes a college education worth so much in our society, and being an effective learner is what prepares you to be successful in your careers and personal life, and to be a contributing member of society.

-We all use three basic approaches to learn (also see the video).
+We all use three basic approaches to learn (PDF file).
 How much do you use each of the following styles:

 We all learn by looking at the world around us and processing this information to expand our understandings.
 For example, how much do you: